ckettell/bank-test/README.md

 - Deposit and withdraw ca$h
 - Account statement.
 Prints the date, amount and balance.
 - This data will be kept in memory.

+# Methodology

+I TDD'd this challenge using Ruby.